FOLLOW US

 LGBT+ travellers

-Same-sex relations are illegal, but the FCDO is not aware of any prosecutions.
+Same-sex sexual activity is illegal, but we are not aware of any prosecutions.

 Nude or topless sunbathing is not allowed.